wleigithub/GACNet/README.md

     cd tf_ops
     sh tf_compile.sh

 *Update nvcc and python path if necessary.
-The code is tested under TF1.12.
-If you are using earlier version it's possible that you need to remove the -D_GLIBCXX_USE_CXX11_ABI=0 flag in g++ command in order to compile correctly.

 How to use